nebula-plugins/gradle-dependency-lock-plugin/README.md

 ## Lock File Format

 The lock file is written in a json format.
 The keys of the map are made up of "\<group\>:\<artifact\>".
-The requested entry is informational to let users know what version or range of versions was initially asked for.
 The locked entry is the version of the dependency the plugin will lock to.

     {
-      "group0:artifact0": { "locked": "<version0>", "requested": "<requestedVersion0>" },
+      "group0:artifact0": { "locked": "<version0>" },
-      "group1:artifact1": { "locked": "<version1>", "requested": "<requestedVersion1>" }
+      "group1:artifact1": { "locked": "<version1>" }
     }

 ## Example